 Effective date - The requirements of this statement are effective for reporting periods beginning after December 15, 2019.
-Earlier application is encouraged and the requirements of this statement should be applied prospectively.
+Earlier application is encouraged, and the requirements of this statement should be applied prospectively.

-Community college implementation - Originally planned for FY 2021 but is now postponed to FY 2022, as a result of GASB 95.
+Community college implementation - This was postponed as a result of GASB 95 and was implemented in FY 2022.